Classical and Medieval Studies Minor

 Department of Literature and Language

-Grounded in the study of one of three languages—Ancient Greek, Latin, or Hebrew*—and interdisciplinary by nature, the Classical Studies Minor offers a rigorous, well-rounded curriculum which, in the best tradition of the liberal arts, complements any major field of study at ETSU, from the sciences to fine arts.
+Grounded in the study of ancient languages—Ancient Greek and Latin—and interdisciplinary by nature, the Classical and Medieval Studies Minor offers a rigorous, well-rounded course of study in the best tradition of the liberal arts.

-Exempli grati: for their final Latin 2020 project, two of ETSU's finest Latinists, Adam Timbs and Zach Whittaker, translated into Latin two songs by Creedence Clearwater Revival, performing and recording (with the Classical Studies Minor director on drums) "Born on the Bayou" and "Travellin' Band."
+Whatever your medium, the study of ancient languages and literature can also inspire your own creativity.
+Exempli gratia: for their final project in Latin 2020, two of ETSU's finest Latinists, Adam Timbs and Zach Whittaker, translated into Latin two songs by Creedence Clearwater Revival, performing and recording (with the Classical and Medieval Studies Minor director on drums) "Born on the Bayou" and "Travellin' Band."
 By special permission of the songs' composer, the legendary John Fogerty, you can hear these tracks in full by clicking the titles below.

 Nascebar in palo ("Born on the Bayou" by John Fogerty © 1968 Jondora Music.
 Used by permission.)